Fiction

 No hay anuncios

-The actors of these fictions themselves are aware of this desire from viewers.
-In fact, during the promotional tour for Bridgerton, its protagonists, Luke Thompson and Yerin Ha, have spoken about it.
-"I think if we want to recover yearning in real life, we have to get out of the apps.
-For yearning to exist, there has to be waiting, and with apps and phones everything is instant.
-Maybe we don't give ourselves time to yearn," reflected Thompson in an interview.
+Even the actors in these productions are aware of this desire from viewers.
+In fact, during the promotion tour for Bridgerton, its protagonists, Luke Thompson and Yerin Ha, have spoken about it.
+"I think if we want to bring back yearning in real life, we have to get off the apps.
+For there to be this yearning, there has to be waiting, and with apps and phones everything is instant.
+Maybe we don't give ourselves time to yearn," Thompson reflected in an interview.

 Cargando